 While not much has changed with Wear OS yet, Google told Digital Trends it’s planning to release consistent updates to Wear OS throughout the year.
 We’re not sure when to expect the next update, but we’re certainly happy to hear we’ll see more soon.
 The change from Android Wear came just in time, after all.

 In other news, you may be interested to learn that Qualcomm is working on an update to the dated Snapdragon Wear 2100 processor — which has been used in Wear OS smartwatches for the past three years.
-The new processor is set to debut late this year alongside a watch, and it could help introduce major new features to Wear OS.
+The new processor is set to debut later this year alongside a watch, and it could help introduce major new features to Wear OS.